webplatform/docs/apis/audio-video/TextTrack/index.md

 ---
-title: TextTrack
+title: TextTracks
+readiness: 'Ready to Use'
+standardization_status: 'W3C Editor''s Draft'
+summary: 'A media element can have a group of associated text tracks, known as the media element''s &quot;list of text tracks&quot;.'
 tags:
   0: API
   1: Objects
   3: Audio
   4: Video
-readiness: 'Ready to Use'
-standardization_status: 'W3C Editor''s Draft'
-summary: 'A media element can have a group of associated text tracks, known as the media element''s "list of text tracks".'
 uri: apis/audio-video/TextTrack

 ---
-# TextTracks

-## Summary
+## <span>Summary</span>

-A media element can have a group of associated text tracks, known as the media element's "list of text tracks".
+A media element can have a group of associated text tracks, known as the media element's &quot;list of text tracks&quot;.

-## Properties
+## <span>Properties</span>

 API Name
 :   Summary

 [activeCues](/apis/audio-video/TextTrack/activeCues)
 :   Returns the text track cues from the text track list of cues that are currently active (i.e. that start before the current playback position and end after it), as a TextTrackCueList object.

 [cues](/apis/audio-video/TextTrack/cues)
 :   Returns the text track list of cues, as a TextTrackCueList object.

 [inBandMetadataTrackDispatchType](/apis/audio-video/TextTrack/inBandMetadataTrackDispatchType)
 :   Returns the text track in-band metadata track dispatch type string.